nfisher/rsqf/README.md

  * resize<sup>1</sup>
  * merge

-1 - resize does not permit an increase in p but rather provides better locality of remainders to their home slot location.
+1 - resize does not permit an increase in p (e.g. unique identity capacity).
+It does however increase the total number of available slots.
+This provides two benefits:

+  1. Faster queries as the remainders can be aligned closer to their home slot with shorter runs.
+  2. Increase in the number of entries allowing for deletion.

 ## Overview